For homeschoolers, managing library items can be quite the challenge!

 Build the habit that everyone in the household returns library items to this place or places after using them.
 It may take reminding each other regularly in the beginning, but before long, everyone will be used to it.
 It will make locating your library items much easier.

-4. Check online account(s) regularly to avoid fees or fines.
+4. Check online account(s) regularly.

 5. Ensure you are receiving due date reminder emails if offered.